jrpool/docsearch/README.md

 ## Installation

 0. These instructions presuppose that (1) [npm][npm] and [PostgreSQL][pg] are installed, (2) there is a PostgreSQL database cluster, (3) PostgreSQL is running, (4) when you connect to the cluster you are a PostgreSQL superuser, and your PostgreSQL configuration permits trusted local IPv4 connections from you and from the `solr` PostgreSQL user that this application will create.
 If you get authentication errors running the `revive_db` script described below, you can edit your `pg_hba.conf` file, which may be located in `/etc/postgresql/«version»/main` or `/usr/local/var/postgres`.
-Insert the following lines above the existing line of type `host`:
+Insert the following lines above the existing line of type `host`, then restart postgreSQL with the applicable command on your server, such as `sudo service postgresql restart` or `pg_ctl restart`.

 ```
 host    all             «you»           127.0.0.1/32             trust